UnityGuillaume/MarkdownRenderer/README.md

 # MarkdownDoc Attribute

-The package contains an attribute `MardownDoc(DocFileName)` that can be applied to a Monobehaviour.
+The package contains an attribute `MarkdownDoc(DocFileName)` that can be applied to a Monobehaviour.

-If the Markdown Doc Viewer is open (Windows > Markdown Doc View or double clicking on a markdown file) is open and a Gameobject with a Monobehaviour that have a `MarkdownDoc` attribute is selected, the doc specified in the attribute will be loaded in the window.
+If the Markdown Doc Viewer is open (Windows > Markdown Doc View or double clicking on a markdown file) and a Gameobject with a Monobehaviour that have a `MarkdownDoc` attribute is selected, the doc specified in the attribute will be loaded in the window.

-The file is search by name, so you do not have to put a full path, just the name without extension (e.g. for a doc file that is in `Assets/Tools/Docs/MyBehaviourDoc.md` the attribute `MarkdownDoc("MyBehaviourDoc")` will work)
+The file is searched by name, so you do not have to put a full path, just the name without extension (e.g. for a doc file that is in `Assets/Tools/Docs/MyBehaviourDoc.md` the attribute `MarkdownDoc("MyBehaviourDoc")` will work)

 # Render Markdown in your own tools